praegus/toolchain-fitnesse-plugin/slashdocs/docs/getting-started/set-up-a-toolchain-project.md

     </project>
     ```

-## Create a Intellij run configurtion
+## Create a IntelliJ run configuration
 * After updating the pom.xml file, we need to run the Maven build tool in order to download all the dependencies,
 compile the project and run the Toolchain.
-Because we are using IntelliJ this is an easy task!Go to Intellij and click the 'Add Configuration' option.
+Because we are using IntelliJ this is an easy task!
+Go to Intellij and click the 'Add Configuration' option.
 ![Add IntelliJ configuration](/images/getting-started/add-configuration.png)
 * In the pop-up window, click the '+'-sign and select 'Maven'
 ![Select Maven configuration](/images/getting-started/select-maven-configuration.png)